concord-consortium/lara/documentation/docker-production.md

 too.

 ## Other Annoying issues:

-- One thing that is difficult is that the file system of system-docker (/var/lib/system-docker) is not mounted in the console container.
-So it is not possibly to inspect the layers created by cloud-init and others.
-It looks like they might have changed this in the next release of RancherOS.

 - during local testing, the virtualbox machine setup by docker-machine seems to loose its internet connection sometimes.
 This is the same thing I've experience with Virtual Box.